U.S. Launches 'Defensive Strike' At Taliban As Fragile Afghan Peace Deal Teeters

 "It can be part of the negotiations," Ghani told a news conference Sunday, "but it cannot be a precondition."

-International observers, including the United Nations, have called for the Taliban to halt its offensive and resume the "reduction in violence" deal that lapsed late last month.
+International observers, including the United Nations, have called for the Taliban to halt their offensive and resume the "reduction in violence" deal that lapsed late last month.

 The partial truce, according to the U.N.
 Assistance Mission in Afghanistan, is necessary to maintain "an environment conducive to the start of intra-Afghan negotiations, which should lead to a permanent ceasefire and a lasting political settlement."